-From the Australian Collaboration for Coordinated Enhanced Sentinel Surveillance of STIs and BBVs (ACCESS) and the ACCEPT study, we obtained the percentage of 15-29-year-olds diagnosed with chlamydia nationally who were re-tested for chlamydia within 1.5 to 6 months after treatment in sexual health clinics and general practice, respectively, in urban, regional and remote settings.
-We regional and remote GP clinics had the same re-testing rate due to limited data for remote areas.
+From the Australian Collaboration for Coordinated Enhanced Sentinel Surveillance of STIs and BBVs (ACCESS) the ACCEPT study, and the Jung et al 2023 study (38) we obtained the percentage of 15-29-year-olds diagnosed with chlamydia nationally who were re-tested for chlamydia within 1.5 to 6 months after treatment in sexual health clinics and general practice, respectively, in urban, regional, and remote settings.
+We assumed regional and remote GP clinics had the same re-testing rate due to limited data for remote areas.
 Taking a weighted average by multiplying the notifications breakdown across regions by the notification breakdown across contexts, we estimated the percentage re-tested after treatment.
-We assumed a range corresponding to the range in percentage re-tested across all estimates..
+We assumed a range corresponding to the range in percentage re-tested across all estimates.
 Applying these re-testing percentages and range for males and females and multiplying by the number of notifications we estimated the number of 15-29-year-old males and females who re-tested for chlamydia after treatment.